Holy Men Who Served

 Deacon & Scholar · c.
 735–804

 A deacon who never sought priestly ordination, Alcuin was the leading intellectual of the Carolingian Renaissance.
-He served as advisor to Charlemagne, reformed the liturgy, established cathedral schools, and preserved classical learning across Europe.
-His ministry shows the deacon’s vital role in education and culture.
+Advisor to Charlemagne, he reformed the liturgy and established cathedral schools across Europe.

 Bl.
 Devasahayam Pillai